422658476/MPV-EASY-Player/README.md

 万分感谢。

 ---

 ### Help translate language files of MPV-EASY Player

-The interface of MPV-EASY Player currently only supports Chinese and English.

 If you like this player and have the ability to translate it into a language you are familiar with: